Zinkerz

 The Role of Standardized Testing in School Admissions

-When colleges and universities receive applications from students with different GPAs, course loads, and extracurricular activities from various high schools around the world, standardized test scores provide a uniform metric for comparison.
+Colleges and universities receive applications from students around the world; they see a range of different GPAs, course loads, and extracurricular activities that all correspond to school policies and offerings—and thus cannot be directly compared.
+Standardized test scores, in contrast, provide a uniform metric for comparison.

 These scores help admissions officers: